doctrine/phpcr-odm/docs/en/reference/basic-mapping.rst

 Although references are also stored as properties in PHPCR, they have their own mappings - see the chapter "Association Mapping".

-To mark a property for relational persistence the ``@Field`` docblock annotation is used.
-This annotation requires at least 1 attribute to be set, the ``type``.
-The ``type`` attribute specifies the Doctrine Mapping Type to use for the field.
+To mark a property for relational persistence the ``#[Field]`` attribute is used.
+This attribute requires at least the ``type`` parameter to be set.
+The ``type`` parameter specifies the Doctrine Mapping Type to use for the field.
 If the type is not specified, PHPCR-ODM will try to let the PHPCR implementation determine a suitable type.

 Example: